This article will explain how you can start making money blogging or selling services online. By Simon Donohue, editor and writer of Dadsdayoff

 The words I typed would be edited on paper by my news editor, then by a sub-editor, then they’d be moved about by a compositor, placed by a page designer, bundled off to a printer… It was an intense process.

 Now I write via an app and hit publish.
 Just me, no matter where I am.
 Just like the Bolton Metro News – my first paper – my words can be distributed to thousands of people.
-And I’ve monetised my blog too, through advertising.
+And I’ve monetised my blog too, through advertising and affiliate marketing.

-- First, have something to write about.
-It’s easier to maintain a passion, or write content for a purpose – business promotion for example
+- First, have something to write about or sell.
+It’s easier to maintain a passion, or write content for a purpose – business promotion for example.

 - Start out with a free WordPress site – other free blogging sites are available – as it’s really easy to use and it will give you a taste of how it feels to write and publish.
 The free version has limitations in terms of design and will carry adverts that you can’t control, but you’ll be up and running in no time.